 Can I get a discount?

-We don't give any discount and this is mainly to control our costs as a small bootstrapped company.
-This applies to nonprofits, schools and businesses outside of the US.
+We don't offer discounts.
+This is mainly to control our costs as a small bootstrapped company.
+This applies to any kind of organization, including nonprofits, schools, businesses or others.

 How many personal accounts can I import?

-All paid plans include an unlimited number of personal email, Facebook and Twilio (SMS) accounts.
+All paid plans include 10 personal email, Facebook and Twilio (SMS) accounts.
 Twitter is the exception: all accounts are charged $20/month each.
 If you need more than 10 personal accounts per user, contact us at firstname.lastname@example.org.
 The Free plan allows 2 personal accounts.